Table of Contents Show

 2.5.1) How Does It Help with Type 2 Diabetes?

-White tea benefits also include anti-diabetic properties found in catechins that help with type 2 diabetes.
+White tea benefits include anti-diabetic properties found in catechins that help with type 2 diabetes.

 By blocking the activity of enzyme amylase, glucose absorption in the small intestine stops, keeping the sugar level moderate.

-This protects from symptoms of polydipsia or excessive thirst, decreasing plasma glucose levels, and increased insulin secretion.
+This protects from polydipsia or excessive thirst symptoms, decreasing plasma glucose levels and increasing insulin secretion.

-Although animal studies exist in this regard, more research focused on humans needs to be conducted to test whether it is one of the white tea benefits.
+Although animal studies exist in this regard, more research on humans must be conducted to test whether it is one of the benefits.